 Maybe I was naïve.
 We ran into some issues with the launch of MiddlesexMD.com earlier this year: We couldn’t advertise on a popular social networking site.
 An article we submitted was rejected because of subject matter.
 We were “ineligible” for a medical site designation.

 And I took all that in stride, with some disappointment, as an entrepreneur, and some concern, as a physician trying to get the word out to women that sex is good for you and still possible and pleasurable, well beyond menopause.
 But I’m a parent, too, and I understand that there’s adult content that can’t just go everywhere.

-But in the last week I saw a couple of articles (one in the New York Times, one on Salon) about Zestra and the walls its makers were hitting in trying to advertise.
+But in the last week I saw a couple of articles (one in the New York Times) about Zestra and the walls its makers were hitting in trying to advertise.
 If you’ve missed the story, a commercial for Zestra Essential Arousal Oils was turned down by TV networks, cable stations, radio stations, and web sites.
 When it was accepted at all, it was slated to run in the middle of the night.
 Rachel Braun Scherl, the president of the company that makes Zestra, says, “When it comes to talking about the realities of women’s lives, you always have some woman running in the field….
 There’s a double standard when it comes to society’s comfort level with female sexual health and enjoyment.”